-When the interviewers have completed the household and individual interviews, they will fill in information for all adults and children in the household eligible for biomarker measurements from their CAPI device in the appropriate sections of the Biomarker Questionnaire.

-In the Biomarker Questionnaire, the adult's name, line number, age, and marital statusmust be accurately recorded.
-It is the responsibility of the interviewer to transfers all the above information from his/her CAPI device in to the Biomarker Questionnaire.
+When the interviewers have completed the household and individual interviews, they will fill in information for all adults and children in the household who are eligible for biomarker measurements from their CAPI device in the appropriate sections of the paper Biomarker Questionnaire.
+In the Biomarker Questionnaire, the eligible adult's name, line number, age, and marital status must be accurately recorded.
+It is the responsibility of the interviewer to transfers all the above information from his/her CAPI device into the Biomarker Questionnaire.
 The health investigator should check with the interviewer to make sure that the information entered in the Biomarker Questionnaire is correct and accurately recorded prior to collecting any biomarker-related information from the respondent.
-For children under age 6, the day and month of the child's birth should be obtained directly from the mother or other knowledgeable adult.
+For children under age 6, the day, month, and year of the child's birth should be copied from the mother's birth history if she was interviewed, or else the date of birth should be asked from the mother or from another knowledgeable adult.